nventive/DotNet.Backend.Template/README.md

 *Implementation Get Started*

-- Create the relevant service interfaces and implementations
+- Create the relevant service interfaces and implementations; services can be annotated with `[RegisterXXXService]` attributes to be auto-registered in Dependency Injection
-- Add the registration code for each one in `ServiceCollectionExtensions.AddCore`
 - Create the corresponding unit tests in the `Core.Tests` project

 *Using the library*